mstfakks/React-world/react_cryptofield_project/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### Information Of Application

 This web app includes 100 coins by the way this coins update instantly.
 You know everything about coins statistics, knowledge, news and much more than...
+Redux was preferred in state management of application.
+Coinranking Api and Bing News Api were preferred in application.

 ### Home Page

 Home page contain video hero section, global stats, 4 coins which have much rank toher coins and latest news.

 ![1-)coin_site_1](https://user-images.githubusercontent.com/45832074/196825052-51cbc33c-3676-45ce-ba6d-6c360e3c6013.jpg)
 ![2-)coin_site_2](https://user-images.githubusercontent.com/45832074/196825824-3685ae73-0315-43ff-bfdd-55e5cfe9367e.jpg)

+### Cryptocurrencies Page

-You can see all of the coins in cryptocurrencies
+You can see all of the coins which sort its ranks, in cryptocurrencies page

 ![3-)coin_site_3](https://user-images.githubusercontent.com/45832074/196825852-36d1849a-69d0-4cf8-a545-7d900bc08098.jpg)

+### News Page

 This section you can see latest news about crypto coins

 ![4-)coin_site_4](https://user-images.githubusercontent.com/45832074/196825982-fa603c03-7e94-4836-92b6-d4fcd95b0bc4.jpg)

+### Cryptodetails Page

 This section you can see more information coin which you want.

 ![5-)coin_site_5](https://user-images.githubusercontent.com/45832074/196826047-f217f7ca-41b7-44d8-9571-9f3f5a383322.jpg)